genakogan/sce_jenkins_environment/Setup.md

 1. Get a server department engineer to deploy jenkins (IP address, user, password)
 2. Connect to the server remotely (putty)
 3. Create a new folder for our deployment in the server and enter it.
-4. Clone the github repository in the folder (Link)
+4. Clone the github repository
 5. In the casc_config/staff_users.yaml change and add the staff users don't change the password it is encrypted to be SceAdmin99!
 6. In the casc_config/staff_users.yaml change the user name and to real user and there there id.
 7. In the casc_config/student_group_mapping.yaml divide students to their groups, change to real student names.